-- A. Black trousers (no jeans); - B. White polyester/cotton blend shirt for passenger/tug boat operators;
+- A. Black trousers (no jeans); - B. White polyester/cotton blend shirt for Marine Vessel Operators passenger/tug boat operators; - C. Black dress shoes or boots with dark hosiery; - D. Black belt or black suspenders; - E. Black baseball cap with insignia as provided designated by Management.
+Insignia designed by Management for Captains Marine Vessel Operations shall be different than other marine personnel.
+Captains may wear as optional dress, a formal hard billed "Captain's" hat with black cover and insignia.

-- C. Black dress shoes or boots with dark hosiery; - D. Black belt or black suspenders; - E. Black baseball cap with insignia as designated by Management.
-Insignia designed by Management for Captains shall be different than other marine personnel.
-Captains may wear as optional dress, a formal hard billed "Captain's" hat with black cover and insignia. - F. Passenger/tug boat operators will be required to wear epaulettes of rank on their shirt and coat.
+F. Passenger/tug boat Marine Vessel Operators will be required to wear epaulettes of rank on their shirt and coat.

-In view of Management requiring the above uniform to be worn at all times while on duty, each permanent passenger/tug boat operator shall be provided the sum of six hundred dollars (\$600.00).
+In view of Management requiring the above uniform to be worn at all times while on duty, each permanent passenger/tug boatMarine Vessel oOperator <a href="mailto:will be reimbursed up toshall be provided the sum of six hundred dollars (\$600.00) one thousand dollars (\$1000.00) per year for all uniform purchases and cleaning services with proof of purchase or receipts.
 Upon request by employee, Management will provide foul weather gear.